MrRezaeiUofT/AT-RAG/README.md

 ---

-## 3. QA with `models/topic_cot_self_RAG.py`
+## 3. QA with `models/AT_RAG.py`

-This section demonstrates how to use the `TopicCoTSelfRAG` class to process documents, query questions, and retrieve generated answers using a pre-trained model and vector database.
+This section demonstrates how to use the `AT_RAG` class to process documents, query questions, and retrieve generated answers using a pre-trained model and vector database.
 The pipeline incorporates topic modeling through a CoT (Chain-of-Thought) approach and RAG (Retrieval-Augmented Generation) for answering questions.

 ### Example Usage